tech · 15 Jun 2022

 Broader reach

-Adaptive e-commerce web solutions also foster customer base growth by catering to web and mobile users.
+Adaptive e-commerce mobile websites also foster customer base growth by catering to both web and smartphone users.
 The same URL can easily be shared among users and search engines, thus boosting reach capacity more than a native application.

 Other companies and publishers can forward users directly to your adaptive website, which is not as readily available on mobile apps.
 You can also include a QR code to merge your print and mobile marketing strategies, making it easier for customers to find your website.